Dope-Programmer/Twist-on-Hangman/README.md

 #### How I dynamically generate widgets for the players to guess:

-To start with, i have an actor in my scene called "WordLogic".
+To start with, i have an actor in my scene called WordLogic.
 This is the actor that holds the function that randomly selects a word.
-As a beginne rin unreal, i kept it simple by makign a list myself instead of importing files.
+As a beginner in unreal, I kept it simple by making a list myself instead of importing files.

 ![WordLogic](https://github.com/user-attachments/assets/efe40b26-67da-4cab-b50f-99b3b2838f6c)

-In my scene I have another actor name "DisplaylettersActor".
+In my scene I have another actor name DisplaylettersActor.
 Inside the actor I have a function called Create Widgets.
-This function is what generates the widgets in the same length as the secret word which is randomly selected from a list during the start of the game.
+This function is what generates the widgets in the same length as the secret word that is selected during the start.

 ![CreateWidgetFunction](https://github.com/user-attachments/assets/8d45d2fa-1a10-4fcc-a657-6772aa485029)